How to offer plumbing, electrical, or repair services and build trust

 4. How to handle WhatsApp contact and close the deal

-- Ask for photos or videos of the damage: Before giving any estimate, demand visual material so you don't get any surprises upon arrival.
+- Ask for photos or videos of the damage: Before giving any estimate, demand visual material so you don't get surprises upon arrival.

 5. How to create your profile and attract serious clients

 Yes, it is a mandatory legal requirement.
-Electricians must have the CONTE Professional License to perform electrical installations or repairs legally and safely.
+Electricians must have the CONTE Professional Registration to perform electrical installations or repairs legally and safely.
 Working without it exposes the technician to sanctions and the client to safety risks.

 ❓ How much does it cost to process the CONTE card in 2026?

-In 2026, according to the CONTE, the first-time application costs $875,453 COP (50% of the SMMLV of $1,750,905 COP).
-It is a one-time cost that opens the doors to formal work and differentiates you from the informal competition.
+In 2026, according to CONTE, the first-time processing costs $875,453 COP (50% of the SMMLV of $1,750,905 COP).
+It is a one-time cost that opens doors to formal work and differentiates you from informal competition.

 ❓ Is there a mandatory professional card for plumbers in Colombia?